 - All relevant application forms, CVs and enclosures gathered in one PDF file.
 The total PDF file should be submitted in a non-scanned version without signatures as well as a scanned version with all signatures. - Form B must be attached in a separate Excel file. - Form E must be attached in a separate PDF file.
-This applies to projects with research content. - Form G must be attached in a separate PDF file
+Be aware that only one Form E must be submitted which must include all relevant CV's. - Form G must be attached in a separate PDF file